htcondor/htcondor/docs/admin-manual/singularity-support.rst

 :macro:`SINGULARITY_RUN_TEST_BEFORE_JOB`, which defaults to true.

-If an administrator wants to pass additional arguments to the singularity exec command instead of the defaults used ht HTCondor, several parameters exist to do this - see the *condor_starter* configuration parameters that begin with the prefix SINGULARITY in defined in section :ref:`admin-manual/configuration-macros:condor_starter configuration file
+If an administrator wants to pass additional arguments to the singularity exec command instead of the defaults used by HTCondor, several parameters exist to do this - see the *condor_starter* configuration parameters that begin with the prefix SINGULARITY in defined in section :ref:`admin-manual/configuration-macros:condor_starter configuration file